Go directly to product information

 Moisture content 9.4%

 What are saffron threads anyway?
 They are the pistils (stigmas) of the flower.
-Equipped to be pollinated by insects to become hence the powerful sweet alluring scent.
-However, the saffron crocus is sterile, and cannot reproduce by pollination.
-For that, the human hand is needed.
-The only way to reproduce the annual crocus is to harvest the bulbs at the end of a cycle to plant them again in the new season.
+Equipped to be pollinated by insects.
+Hence the powerful, sweet, alluring scent.
+However, the saffron crocus is sterile and cannot reproduce through pollination.
+This requires human intervention.
+The only way to reproduce the annual crocus is to harvest the bulbs at the end of a cycle and replant them in the new season.

 This happens quite late in the season, in early summer.
-Many crocus species bloom in spring, but the saffron crocus is a real late bloomer, hence.
-The first flowers appear in the course of October.
-Within two weeks all other crocuses follow.
-The flower opens early in the morning, and would already wilt later in the day.
-It is important to harvest the flowers before that happens, the wilted flower is useless.
+Many crocus species bloom in spring, but the saffron crocus is a true late bloomer, hence its name.
+The first flowers appear sometime around October.
+Within two weeks, all the other crocuses follow.
+The flower opens very early in the morning and is said to wilt later in the day.
+It's important to harvest the flowers before this happens; a wilted flower is useless.

-For every gram of dried saffron, the leaves, styles and stigmas of no less than one hundred and fifty flowers have to be separated.
-A huge task that requires the family to work with all their might.
+For every gram of dried saffron, the leaves, styles, and stigmas of no fewer than one hundred and fifty flowers must be separated.
+A huge task that requires the family to work tirelessly.

 Usage

-As befits saffron, our saffron does not taste sweet, all the flavour power is united in the safranal.
-To capture the flavour in your dish, an infusion is first made of just a few threads of saffron (around 0.1 gram is usually sufficient) in a little hot, but not boiling, water.
-In the same way as you make your saffron tea.
-Take the time to make the infusion as strong as possible, let it stand for at least five minutes, but a quarter of an hour is also good.
-The liquid is used as a flavouring or tea.
-In some dishes, the pistils are also used, this is mainly to show that real saffron has been used.
+As befits saffron, our saffron doesn't taste sweet; all its flavor is concentrated in the safranal.
+To capture this flavor in your dish, an infusion is first made with just a few saffron threads (about 0.1 gram is usually sufficient) in a little hot, but not boiling, water.
+This is the same way you make your saffron tea.
+Take your time to make the infusion as strong as possible; let it steep for at least five minutes, but fifteen minutes is also fine.
+The liquid is used as a flavoring or as a tea.
+In some dishes, the pistils are also used, mainly to indicate that real saffron has been used.

-Add saffron only at the end of the preparation process of a dish to allow the flavour palette to come into its own.
-Expose the saffron to heat for as short a time as possible, also in your Risotto Milanese.
-Give the flavours time to integrate.
+Add saffron only at the end of a dish's cooking process to maximize the flavors.
+Expose the saffron to heat for as short a time as possible, even in your Risotto Milanese.
+Give the flavors time to integrate.

 Use a maximum of 1 gram of saffron per day (per person).